Search Results :

 miniorange img Now, grant permissions to the API scope you exposed earlier in the IdentityExperienceFramework registration

-• Under Configured permissions, select Add a permission.
+• In the Configured permissions section, click on Add a permission.

 • Azure B2C moodle SSO - Azure Single Sign-On(SSO) Login in moodle - authentication

-• Select the My APIs tab, then select the IdentityExperienceFramework application.
+• Click on the My APIs tab, then select the IdentityExperienceFramework application.

 • Azure B2C moodle SSO - Azure Single Sign-On(SSO) Login in moodle - API permissions

-• Under Permission, select the user_impersonation scope that you defined earlier.
+• Under the Permission section, select the user_impersonation scope that you defined earlier.

 • Select Add permissions.
 As directed, wait a few minutes before proceeding to the next step.